mattbierner/khepri/README.md

 Object literals may not have trailing comma.

 ### In Operator ###
-The in operator is not supported, but 'in' remains a reserved word.
+The in operator is not supported, but 'in' remains a reserved word and is used in let expressions

 ### For In Statement ###
 Since the 'in' operator is not supported, for in statements are also not supported.